DavidTaylor96/repo-anylaszer/README.md

 # Repository Analyzer - TypeScript Edition

 A powerful tool that scans code repositories and generates comprehensive documentation for Claude Projects.
-Now written in TypeScript with zero external dependencies!
+Now written in TypeScript with zero external dependencies and MCP (Model Context Protocol) support!

 ## Features